George Washington University School of Engineering and Applied Science: Undergraduate programs

 Offered through the Department of Electrical and Computer Engineering, the electrical engineering program focuses on signal processing; communication theory and practice; voice, data, video and multimedia communication networks; very large scale integrated (VLSI) circuit design and applications; and control systems.
 Students can take electives in advanced topics, such as optical networks, broadband wireless networks, and technologies for the next generation of information systems.

-Our department's modern curriculum is complemented by well-staffed and well-equipped laboratories.
-Students are required to work on real-world projects throughout their education and complete a capstone design sequence with real-world design experience.

 This program is accredited by the Engineering Accreditation Commission of ABET.